-Creating a practical bug out bag list is hard work.
-With so many opinions on the perfect combination, it’s easy to slip up and buy stuff that you’re never going to use.
+Creating a practical bug out bag list is no easy task.
+There are so many opinions for the perfect combination.
+Therefore, it is easy to slip up and buy stuff that you’re never going to use.

-For those of you that don’t yet know what a bug out bag is, here’s a simple definition:
+For those of you who don’t yet know what a bug out bag is here’s a simple definition:

-This list is for the purposes of creating a 72 hour+ kit to be stored in a location where you spend most of your time.
-The list includes enough rations to survive for 72 hours, while also providing the tools to gather additional provisions and survive longer.
+This bug out bag list is to help you create a 72+ hour kit to be stored in a location where you spend most of your time.
+Remember, even the government recommends having a 72-hour kit, although theirs is nothing like the one we outline here.
+The list includes enough rations to survive for 72 hours and it also providing the tools to gather additional provisions and survive longer.

 Bug out bag shopping should be treated like buying a high-quality custom suit.
 It must fit your needs perfectly.

-Before we jump right into the bug out bag list, here are some general tips for getting started…
+However, before we jump into the bug out bag list, here are some general tips for getting started…

 8 Things to Consider When Building Your Bug out Bag

 1) Comfortable Weight

 The general guideline suggests you shouldn’t carry more than 25% of your weight.
 For example, a 200-lb person shouldn’t carry a bug out bag that weighs more than 50 lb.